- General applicant FAQs

 My course is due to start in September.
 Will it be delayed?

-We are still planning for a September start however we will continue to monitor the situation and follow the government’s advice.
 If changes are required to our start dates, we will communicate with you directly.

 Is there a deadline for applying?